 [Section 37 amended by No. 12 of 1990 s.
 134.]

 37A.
-Conditions relating to insurance
+Insurance requirements

 (1) A licensee must maintain, as directed by the Minister from time to time, insurance against expenses or liabilities or specified things arising in connection with, or as a result of, the carrying out of work, or the doing of any other thing, under the licence, including expenses of complying with directions with respect to the clean-up or other remedying of the effects of the escape of petroleum.